RoseYuan/benchmark_paper/README.md

 For downloading and processing all the datasets we used in our benchmark, see `./data`.

-For generating the visualizations in our benchmark, see `./analysis` and `./result_files`.
+For generating the visualizations in our benchmark paper, see `./analysis` and `./result_files`.

 For the reusable snakemake pipeline, see the repository: [sc_chromatin_benchmark](https://github.com/RoseYuan/sc_chromatin_benchmark).